kel222ea/july-portfolio/README.md

 ---

-*This portfolio project was created to showcase different implementation approaches for similar functionality, helping developers understand when to choose different architectural patterns.*
+*This project compares different implementation approaches for similar functionality, helping developers understand when to choose different architectural patterns.*